An Indian firm favoured by multinationals including Sony and Google

 In another case, the firm defended the client against a US$47 million claim brought by Korean company POSCO Plantec over supply of equipment for the expansion of an oil refinery.

 An Indian subsidiary of US conglomerate Honeywell has instructed ELP in several disputes.
-There were also new instructions from Turkish construction company Fernas, Japanese power sector manufacturer Takaoka Toko and Ecoppia Scientific, a solar industry automated cleaning company.
-It is advising a global media company on a new SIAC claim.
+It has also been acting for Turkish construction company Fernas, Japanese power sector manufacturer Takaoka Toko and Ecoppia Scientific, a solar industry automated cleaning company.

 ELP has also been representing two arms of the Tata Group – Tata Sons and Tata Capital Financial Services – in parallel arbitrations against an Indian company and its Seychelles promoter where the claims exceed US$150 million.